How to Develop a HIPAA-Compliant Telemedicine Platform

 • Technical.
 Patients’ data stored in electronic systems must be encrypted according to the NIST standards.

 • Physical.
-Covered entities must limit physical access to datacenter, cloud, or server.
+Covered entities must limit physical access to data center, cloud, or server.

 • Administrative.
 Companies should introduce procedures aimed at following HIPAA privacy and security standards.
 In particular, organizations should hire or train Privacy and Security Officers to ensure adherence to HIPAA standards.